 Fractures & Trauma

-With multiple highly trained and specialized surgeons on our staff, the damage to your bones from a fracture or trauma injury can be greatly reduced.
+With multiple highly trained and specialized physicians on our staff, the damage to your bones from a fracture or trauma injury can be greatly reduced.
 Please call us to schedule an appointment.

 Open fractures are categorized by the bone breaking through the skin and closed fractures are not visible through the skin.
 Because of the exposure outside the skin, open fractures are dangerous and at times can lead to bone infections.
 Displaced fractures occur when the bone breaks in two or more places and shifts so that the ends of the bone are no longer aligned with each other.
 Non-displaced fractures occur when a bone breaks and the ends of the bone maintain their alignment.
 An injury can be considered non-displaced if the bone does not break completely through.